 Preservative-treated wood is typically pressure-treated, where the chemicals are driven a short distance into the wood using a special vessel that combines pressure and vacuum.
-Although deeper penetration is highly desirable, the impermeable nature of dead wood cells makes it extremely difficult to achieve anything more than a thin shell of treated wood.
+Although deep penetration is highly desirable, the impermeable nature of dead wood cells makes it extremely difficult to achieve anything more than a thin shell of treated wood.
 Key results of the pressure-treating process are the amount of preservative impregnated into the wood (called retention), and the depth of penetration.
 These characteristics of treatment are specified in results-based standards.
+Greater preservative penetration can be achieved by incising – a process that punches small slits into the wood.
+This is often needed for large or difficult to treat material to meet results-based penetration standards.